Sampling-based vs. Design-based Uncertainty in Regression Analysis: The General Case

 and

-Alternatively, the estimands in (\ref{equation:descriptive}) to (\ref{equation:causal}) can be defined as the coefficients that correspond to the orthogonality conditions in terms of the residuals $e_{n,i}=Y_{n,i}-X_{n,i}'\theta_n-Z'_{n,i}\gamma_n$,
+Alternatively, the estimands in (\ref{equation:descriptive}) to (\ref {equation:causal}) can be defined as the coefficients that correspond to the orthogonality conditions in terms of the residuals $ e_{n,i}=Y_{n,i}-X_{n,i}^{\prime }\theta_n-Z^{\prime }_{n,i}\gamma_n$,

-respectively.
-We will study the properties of the least squares estimator, $\widehat\theta_n$, defined by
+for the descriptive, causal-sample, and causal estimands respectively.
+We will study the properties of the least squares estimator, $\widehat\theta_n$ , defined by

-as an estimator of the parameters defined in equations (\ref{equation:descriptive}) to (\ref{equation:causal}).
+as an estimator of the parameters defined in equations (\ref {equation:descriptive}) to (\ref{equation:causal}).

-Notice that, by the law of total expectation, and because the potential outcome functions are fixed in our framework, $\theta^{\causal, \sample}_n$ and $\theta^{\causal}_n$ are causal estimands, according to our definition, while, $\theta^{\desc}_n$ is not.
-The fact that an estimand is causal according to our definition does not imply it has an interpretation as an average causal effect.
+Notice that $\theta^{\mathrm{causal}, \mathrm{sample}}_n$ and $\theta^{\mathrm{causal}}_n$ are causal estimands, while $\theta^{\mathrm{descr} }_n$ is not.
+However, the fact that an estimand is causal according to our definition does not imply it has an interpretation as an average causal effect.
 In Section \ref{section:causal} we present conditions under which the regression estimand does have such an interpretation.